 This loop caters to anyone looking for something a little different, as the bulk of the route forgoes gravel roads in favour of the ample single and double track located throughout the East Duffins Headwaters south of Uxbridge.
-This route allows riders to choose their own adventure.
 Looking to shred?
 Ride your hardtail.
 Craving a little underbiking action?
 Take your gravel bike.
 Want to stick mainly to gravel roads?
 Follow the alternatives suggested in the route map.
 Looking for additional off-road goodness?
 Go explore one of countless side trails scattered throughout the route.
 The choice is yours!

 Starting from the Greenwood Conservation Area trailhead, head north via some mellow single track for 2.5km to Concession 6.
 Continue briefly on pavement across Highway 7 and follow Paddock Rd. north to a dirt trail under the highway.
-Then remain on asphalt for another kilometre or so to Sideline 12, and the route’s first section of gravel.
+Following the underpays, the route remains on asphalt for another kilometre or so to Sideline 12, and the loop’s first section of maintained gravel.

-Upon exiting the trail make a right and continue on exposed farmland dirt for the next 7km to the Glen Major Forest trailhead.
-This next section of off-road riding includes an initial section of slightly technical single track, but features a number of exceptional hilltop lookouts.
+Upon exiting the trail, make a right and continue on exposed farmland dirt for the next 7km to the Glen Major Forest trailhead.
+This next section of off-road riding includes an initial segment of slightly technical single track, featuring a number of exceptional hilltop lookouts.
 After approximately 2.5km, the loop joins the Great Trail portion of the route.
 Here the trail system becomes noticeably easier as it winds its way north to the East Walker Woods trailhead parking lot.
-Anyone looking to forgo this section of trail are advised to head north via Concession Road 7 to the trailhead.

-After stopping in Uxbridge, riders will wind their way south on various suburban backroads to Elgin Park Drive.
+After stopping in Uxbridge, riders wind their way south on various suburban backroads to Elgin Park Drive.
 Here, the route enters the Countryside Preserve trail system for 3km to Rolling Meadows Rd., followed by some additional trail riding via Timber’s Tract.
-Again, as the only viable alternative to this section of trail is a relatively busy road, no substitute to this mellow section of single/double track is provided.
+As the only viable alternative to this section of trail is a relatively busy road, no substitute to this mellow segment of single/double track is provided.